faustostangler/FL2/BEHAVIORAL_MODELING.md

 2. `_build_targets()` filters NSDs that have valid types and are missing statement rows.
 3. **FetchStatementsUseCase.fetch_all** sets up a worker pool and `SaveStrategy`.
-4. Each worker calls the `RawStatementSourcePort.fetch` method.
+4. Each worker calls the `RawStatementScraperPort.fetch` method.
 Empty results trigger retries until rows are returned.
 5. Fetched `StatementRowsDTO` objects are buffered and written in batches via the repository.